 The NPIP program has been so successful that Pullorum and Typhoid are rare in commercial poultry and many states, including South Carolina, are classified as U.S. Pullorum-Typhoid Clean.
 Poultry entering or leaving South Carolina or going to public exhibition must be tested negative for Pullorum-Typhoid.
 Even though these diseases are rare, some pockets of infection remain in backyard and exhibition birds.

-The South Carolina NPIP office certifies Authorized Pullorum-Typhoid Testing Agents.
+The South Carolina NPIP office certifies private Authorized Pullorum-Typhoid Testing Agents.
 Contact the NPIP office to find the tester nearest you.
 Anyone wishing to become a certified tester in South Carolina may contact the NPIP office.
-Training courses are usually held twice a year.
-See the SC Small Flock & NPIP Workshop for more information.
+Training courses are held in August (usually in Columbia).
+See the SC NPIP Class & Backyard Flock Seminars link for more information.